danjgale/surfplot/docs/auto_examples/plot_tutorial_02.rst

 Brightness
 ----------

-By default, :class:`Plot` will plot a medium-gray surface, typical of most surface plotting packages like Connectome Workbench.
+By default, :class:`~brainspace.plotting.Plot` will plot a medium-gray surface, typical of most surface plotting packages like Connectome Workbench.
 The brightness of the blank surface can be adjusted using the `brightness` parameter, if desired.
 Values range from 0 (black) to 1 (white).
 For example:

 ..
 GENERATED FROM PYTHON SOURCE LINES 66-69